FunkyOz/funkyoz-plugins/README.md

 }
 ```

-When users run `/plugin marketplace update claude-code-plugins`, they'll get the same marketplace version as the rest of the team.
+When users run `/plugin marketplace update funkyoz-plugins`, they'll get the same marketplace version as the rest of the team.

 ## Managing the Marketplace